 Observation 2: The proposed test setup allows a fair evaluation of any Tx or Rx unit implementation following the CP-OFDM baseline waveform assumption, while ensuring that the overall link performance is not degraded.

-Observation 3: New mixed numerology scenarios with sub-band wise selectivity requirements may lead to need to share the EVM budget between Tx and Rx units.
+Observation 3: New mixed numerology scenarios with sub-band wise selectivity requirements may lead to need to balance the EVM between Tx and Rx units.

 Observation 4: Waveform specific processing can be separated between Tx and Rx unit, indicating that link quality is not deteriorated by having specific waveform processing only in the Tx or Rx unit.